-I am a doctoral student studying paleontology at the American Museum of Natural History in New York.
-My research integrates several approaches to investigate the evolution and development of archosaurs, a group that includes crocodiles, dinosaurs, birds, and their relatives.
-I also write programs to explore theoretical and practical issues in shape analysis and evolutionary biology.
-Besides my role as a paleontologist, I am also an amateur musical composer and perform in the New Amsterdam Symphony Orchestra.
-My CV is available below.
-You can follow me on Twitter @akiopteryx.
+I am currently a doctoral student in the innovative Richard Gilder Graduate Program at the American Museum of Natural History.
+My research focuses on the evolution and development of archosaurs, a group that includes crocodiles, dinosaurs, birds, and their relatives.
+I also write computational tools to explore theoretical and practical issues in shape analysis and evolutionary biology.
+Besides research, I am actively involved in science education programs and music performance.

 A new publication in the journal Cladistics on the effect of poor intraspecific sampling on construction of evolutionary trees.
 You can download the PERDA script in the "Programs" page.

 OPEN ACCESS: Download here.